mpatacchiola/icub-demos/demoObjectLearning/README.md

 Package containing the **iCub object learning demo** which consists in training the robot to recognize unknown objects.
 The demo works through vocal command given using a microphone.
-The following package has been tested succesfully on a Ubuntu 14.04 LTS.
+The following package has been tested successfully on a Ubuntu 14.04 LTS.
+The demo uses some computer vision modules built for the [Deepgaze project](https://github.com/mpatacchiola/deepgaze).

 Installation
 -------------